 Rooms and interiors

-The Rees is currently building The Residences comprising of five luxury Lakefront Villas and four stunningly appointed penthouse apartments.
-This new addition to The Rees will have its own gated access but will offer the convenience of being part of a fully-managed five-star hotel.
+The Rees also offers The Residences, comprising of five luxury Lakefront Villas and four stunningly appointed penthouse apartments.
+This addition to The Rees has its own gated access and offers the convenience of being part of a fully-managed five-star hotel.

 The Rees has serious credibility with its dining, with the award-winning restaurant, True South Dining Room, a real treat.
 It is very elegant inside and is not cavernous, so the ambience is intimate and refined.
-Executive Chef Ben Batterbury has built up a following over the years and no wonder, as the meals we had were magnificent.
-Ben conjures up a menu of dishes based on local produce sourced from the highest quality suppliers in the region and follows sustainable principles.
+Executive Chef Corey Hume has built up a following and no wonder, as the meals we had were magnificent.
+Corey conjures up a menu of dishes based on local produce sourced from the highest quality suppliers in the region and follows sustainable principles.